 New South Wales reports that, in general, local governments levy waste charges when discharges from commercial or industrial premises reach certain threshold levels.
 The Council notes the recent release of new guidelines for the operation of trade waste sewerage services and streamlined administrative arrangements for trade waste regulation in New South Wales.
-However, evidence that thresholds are being set in a manner that promotes efficiency was not provided by New South Wales.
+However, New South Wales did not provide evidence that thresholds are being set in a manner that promotes efficiency.
 The State has taken some measures to promote volumetric charging, including new pricing guidelines for water supply, sewerage and trade waste.